 Chicken and Rice with Mushrooms

 How to Store and Reheat Leftovers

-• Chicken and rice with mushrooms is happy to be stored in your refrigerator for about 3-5 days.
-Just, make sure it’s in an airtight container
+• Fridge.
+Chicken and rice with mushrooms should be stored in an airtight container and kept in the refrigerator for 3-4 days.

-• When you’re ready to reheat it, bring it to a simmer in a skillet over low heat.
+• Reheat.
+When you’re ready to reheat it, bring it to a simmer in a skillet over low heat.
 Allow it to simmer until your chicken is heated through.
 Stir frequently.
-If it seems to have dried out a bit, throw in some water or chicken stock to loosen things up.
+If it seems to have dried out a bit, drizzle in a bit of water or chicken stock to loosen it up.

+Chicken and Rice with Mushrooms